yaminipanchal/machine/README.md

 node server.js

-App run on port = 3000
+App will be run on port = 3000

 Functionalities: